Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 Check out [README.md](https://github.com/Tornevall/wpwc-resurs/blob/master/README.md) for more details.
 Documentation for this specific release is currently located at [https://docs.tornevall.net/x/CoC4Aw](https://docs.tornevall.net/x/CoC4Aw)

 = Contribute =

-Help translate the plugin by joining [Crowdin](https://crwd.in/trwbc)!
+Help with translation of the plugin by joining [Crowdin](https://crwd.in/trwbc)!

 If you'd like to contribute to this project, you can either sign up to [github](https://github.com/Tornevall/wpwc-resurs/issues) and create an issue or use the old [Bitbucket Project](https://tracker.tornevall.net/projects/RWC) to do this on.
 The full project status can be found [at this dashboard](https://tracker.tornevall.net/secure/Dashboard.jspa?selectPageId=11200) since that's where the project started.

 == Installation ==